erichVK5/WilkinsonPowerDividerFootprintGenerator/README.md

 Tips:

 The utility adds input and output pads in the final three lines of the footprint file.
-Users will need to modify these to achieve the required impedance relative to the power divider arms.
+Users will need to specify their dimensions to achieve the required stripline impedance relative to the power divider arms.

 Users may wish to experiment with segment lengths to achieve a suitably rounded contour, and dimensions should be verified before sending off designs for fabrication.

+The velocity factor of the PCB material will affect the dimensions and electrical length of the divider arms.

 Usage: